Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Abstract

 \section{Abstract}

 We establish weak existence and uniqueness for random field solutions of the one-dimensional SPDE

-where $\dot{W}$ is space–time white noise and $h$ is a bounded drift with $h(0)\geq 0$.
-The proof relies on an extension of the duality relation of the super-Brownian motion, which allows us to treat a broad class of admissible drifts, including functions that are non-Lipschitz or discontinuous at zero.
+where $\dot{W}$ denotes space–time white noise and $h$ is a bounded drift with $h(0)\geq 0$.
+The proof relies on an extension of the duality relation for super-Brownian motion, which allows us to treat a broad class of admissible drifts, including functions that are non-Lipschitz or discontinuous at zero.
+In particular, well-posedness is derived for certain drifts that are H\"older continuous at zero with exponent $\alpha\in(0,1)$.
+We also allow discontinuous drifts of the form $h(x) = b_0\mathbbm{1}_{x = 0} + b_1\mathbbm{1}_{x>0},$ where $b_0 \geq 0$, $b_1 \in \R$.
+Additionally, if $h(0)=0$ and the initial condition is continuous and compactly supported, we show that the Lebesgue measure of the non-zero set of $X$ is finite.
+The proofs are based on duality.
+We use a log-Laplace equation which is perturbed by jump noise as the equation for the dual process and the jumps of the dual process are allowed to take infinite values.
+We believe that the results for the dual process are also of independent interest.
+Under suitable assumptions on $h$ we also prove survival of $X$ with positive probability, using rescaling and comparison to the KPP-equation with branching noise.